deder01/config_files/README.md

-vim
+Config files
 ===

-Vim file (and possibly stuff in the future)  that is not work approved
+vim and bash files for work use